TheSystemDevelopmentKit/thesdk_helpers/common/README_TheSyDeKick.md

   environment or not.
 Modify commands accordingly.

--Configure latex, matlab and MentorGraphics vsim tools to your path, modify sourceme.csh if needed and source it
+-Configure latex, and simulators ( vsim, eldo, spectre etc.) tools to your path, modify sourceme.csh if needed and source it
 ~>source sourceme.csh

--If you are using python, you may need to install some modules locally. run ./pip3.6userinstall.sh or modify it to be compliant with your current python version.
+-If you are using python, you may need to install some modules locally. run ./pip3userinstall.sh or modify it to be compliant with your current python version.
 ~>./pip3userinstall.sh